k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/071_Additional_Info.md

 <p>Link</p>
 </td>
 <td width="800">
-<p>This option enables the use of a value determined as a result of the execution of a previous Task.
-The previous Task can be derived from the same Stage of the current Task or from any of the previous Stages of the Flow.
-When selecting this option, the system enables the user to define the Stage, Task and Task output to be used.</p>
+<p>Enables the use of a value determined as a result of the execution of a previous Task, from the same or a previous Stage.
+Set the values in the Stage, Task and Task output fields that appear when this option is selected.</p>
 </td>
 </tr>
 <tr>